 The six numbered pushbuttons let you return to your favorite stations.
-You can set up to 18 stations (six AM, six FM1 and six FM2) by performing the following steps:
+You can set up to 18 stations (six FM1. six FM2, and six AM), by performing the following steps:

-1. Turn the radio on.
+- 1. Turn the radio on.

-- 2. Press AM FM to select AM, FM1 or FM2.
+- 2. Press BAND to select FM1.
+FM2. or AM.

 - 3. Tune in the desired station.

-- Press AUTO TONE to choose the bass and treble equalization that best suits the type of station you are listening to.
+- 4. Press AUTO EQ to select the equalization.

-- Press and hold one of the six numbered pushbuttons.
-The radio will produce one beep.
-Whenever you press that numbered pushbutton, the station you set will return and the bass and treble equalization that you selected will also be automatically selected for that pushbutton.
+- 5 Press and hold one of the six numbered pushbuttons until vou hear a beep.
+Whenever you press that numbered pushbutton, the station you set will return and the equalization that you selected will be automatically stored for that pushbutton.

 - 6. Repeat the steps for each pushbutton.